efficient-and-fun/fullstack/docs/architecture/architecture.md

 - Hardcoded secret key in code: should be moved to secure configuration or environment variables.
 - No roles or permission claims in JWT yet.
 - Error messages are not localized or standardized.
+- Friend system has no notifications yet
+- Friend request spam not rate-limited

 ## 12. Glossary
 | Term          | Description                                                                                 |